 We believe that the wearing of school uniform adds to the sense of community which should prevail in a school.
 The children look neat, attractive and not over or under dressed.
-Bonneville School uniform is available to order on-line from Tesco.com/ues.
-For parents who are not able to order on-line, telephone orders can be made - (telephone) 0845 0755000.
+Bonneville School uniform is available to order on-line from https://myclothing.com/bonneville-primary-school/5919.school

+For parents who are not able to order on-line, telephone orders can be made - 0800 059 0594.